 Dynamics within the oil business are famously difficult to interpret and predict.
 Still, certain hard facts about the industry remain well known — for example, that oil accounts for some 40% of U.S. energy consumption, or that the major companies in this sector have made huge profits in the recent years.
-The oil future will be influenced not only by geopolitical factors but also advanced industrial techniques such as hydraulic fracturing, or “fracking,” that have the potential to unleash new resources, but don’t come without significant health risks and controversy.
+The oil future will be influenced not only by geopolitical factors but also advanced industrial techniques such as hydraulic fracturing, or “fracking,” that have the potential to open up new resources, but don’t come without significant risks.

 A 2012 study from the Harvard Kennedy School’s Belfer Center for Science and International Affairs surveys the horizon of global oil production, knitting together a variety of emerging factors in order to make projections about the future of oil.
 The study, “Oil: The Next Revolution,” analyzes trends across the industry and considers the potential impact of various exploration projects.

 The study’s author asserts that: